Rari-Capital/nova/docs/README.md

 ```solidity
 function unlockTokens(bytes32 execHash, uint256 unlockDelaySeconds) public
 ```

+- `execHash`: The unique hash of the request to unlock.

+- `unlockDelaySeconds`: The delay in seconds until the creator can withdraw their tokens.
+Must be greater than or equal to `MIN_UNLOCK_DELAY_SECONDS`.

 This function starts a countdown which lasts for `unlockDelaySeconds`.
 After the delay is passed a user is allowed to withdraw their tip/inputs via [`withdrawTokens`](#withdraw-tokens).